 When you’re learning how to trade penny stocks, you should keep some of these tips in mind.
-The first thing you need to do is figure out how to manage your risk.
+The first thing you need to do is figure out how to manage your stock risks.
 You should never let one position potentially ruin your account.
 In other words, don’t put all your eggs into one basket.
 Next, you’ll need to learn how to take profits when you see them.
 The last thing you want to do is see profits in a penny stock, not sell it, and watch it go against you.
 Moreover, you want to avoid short selling penny stocks and buying OTC penny stocks.
-Shorting penny stocks and buying OTC penny stocks are extremely risky, and could be detrimental to a small account.
+Shorting penny stocks and buying OTC penny stocks are extremely risky and could be detrimental to a small account.

 Jason Bond runs JasonBondTraining.com and is a swing trader of small-cap stocks.